M1 International Track in France, Site Orsay

 - Biotherapies

-- Applied genomics and precision medicine
+- Applied genetics and precision medicine

 - Synthetic biology